-South Stream construction not delayed for Serbia5.
-April 2013. / News Serbia Energy
+South Stream construction not delayed for Serbia, News Serbia Energy

 Serbian Minister of Energy Zorana Mihajlovic dismissed the speculations that someone from the government is hindering the construction of the South Stream gas pipeline, stressing that Serbia has done all it needed to do for this great project to be launched.